 MICHELE MEEK, Ph.D. (she/her) is a writer, filmmaker, professor, and entrepreneur.
-She authored the book Consent Culture and Teen Films (published in 2023 with Indiana University Press), and she has published several other books including Independent Female Filmmakers (2019) and The Mastermind Failure Club (2020).
+She authored the book Consent Culture and Teen Films (2023 Indiana University Press), and she has published several other books including Independent Female Filmmakers (2019 Routledge) and The Mastermind Failure Club (2020).
 She presented a TEDx talk “Why we’re confused about consent—rewriting our stories of seduction” and has written for Ms. Magazine, Script Magazine, Entrepreneur, The Good Men Project, Salon.com, among others.

-She is a tenure-track Assistant Professor in the Communication department at Bridgewater State University, where she teaches filmmaking, screenwriting, film studies, digital media, gender studies, and life design.
+She is a tenured Associate Professor in the Communication department at Bridgewater State University, where she teaches filmmaking, screenwriting, film studies, digital media, gender studies, and life design.

 Learn more about her or get in touch.